Car colour popularity: Financial impacts of colour choice

 Silver is a popular colour for rental vehicles.
 Cars that are silver retain their value better than any other colour, reselling for around 10% more than white cars; this superior resale value has caused many UK police agencies to replace their standard white patrol cars with silver models.

 A common misconception is that red cars cost more to insure; in fact, insurers do not take colour into account.

 Studies show that white cars are safer, getting in 12% fewer collisions than black cars, although some studies show yellow cars as being slightly safer than white.
 This is a major reason why school buses are yellow in much of the world.
 The safety difference is because lighter coloured cars are easier for other drivers to see, especially at night.
-However, other factors, such as driver behavior and weather, are significantly more important to vehicle safety.
+However, other factors, such as driver behaviour and weather, are significantly more important to vehicle safety.